 Chinese chicken and sweetcorn soup is a definite winter warmer.
 It is not the traditional chicken soup or chicken broth as we are accustomed to eating in Europe and the US.
 In comparison, this chicken soup recipe has tons of Asian flavour running through it.
 The best part is that this Chinese chicken and sweetcorn soup only takes twenty minutes to prepare.
-Unlike the usual chicken soup that takes hours to cook, with this Chinese recipe you can relax and enjoy your evening.
+Unlike the usual chicken soup that takes hours to cook in a crockpot, with this Chinese recipe you can relax and enjoy your evening.
 So don’t even think for a second that you should order this soup from a Chinese takeaway.
 Make your very own fakeaway in the comfort of your own kitchen in just a matter of minutes.

 In addition, you can use leftovers from a chicken or a smoked turkey from yesterday’s dinner.
 This soup is all about being sustainable which I am all about!
 I hope you enjoy making this classic Chinese chicken and sweetcorn soup.
 Don’t be afraid to add ingredients to make it your own and use up the leftovers in your fridge.
 Indulge in this comfort-food chicken recipe!